dotnet/docs-maui/docs/user-interface/toolbaritem.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects so a <xref:Microsoft.Maui.Controls.ToolbarItem>  object can be the target of data bindings.

 > [!NOTE]
-> An alternative to creating a toolbar from <xref:Microsoft.Maui.Controls.ToolbarItem> objects is to set the <xref:Microsoft.Maui.Controls.NavigationPage.TitleView> attached property to a layout class that contains multiple views.
+> An alternative to creating a toolbar from <xref:Microsoft.Maui.Controls.ToolbarItem> objects is to set the <xref:Microsoft.Maui.Controls.NavigationPage.TitleViewProperty> attached property to a layout class that contains multiple views.
 For more information, see [Display views in the navigation bar](~/user-interface/pages/navigationpage.md#display-views-in-the-navigation-bar).

 ## Create a ToolbarItem